Commissaries observe April, the Month of Military Child, by providing interactive programs for young students

-Throughout April, commissaries worldwide will be celebrating the Month of the Military Child with interactive learning opportunities to enhance their shopping experience.
-(DeCA graphic)
+FORT LEE, Va. – Throughout April, commissaries worldwide will be celebrating the https://corp.commissaries.com/military-child-month with interactive learning opportunities to enhance their shopping experience.

+With the help of Science, Technology, Engineering & Mathematics (STEM) activities, the Defense commissary Agency (DeCA) will help military children use everyday groceries to spark curiosity, and enhance problem-solving and family engagement, said Navy Command Master Chief Mario S. Rivers, senior enlisted advisor to the DeCA director.

+“We’re not just acknowledging our military children; we’re also laying a bridge to their future as the leaders, innovators, and problem-solvers of tomorrow,” Rivers said.

 |Date Taken: